hyperledger/indy-hipe/text/0025-indy-docs-framework/README.md

 We recommend keeping documentation files organized by directory based on their topic, but we leave it up to maintainers to decide how best to structure their docs.

+We also recommend that a .gitignore file should either be created or added to that includes the `_build/` directory so the sphinx builds are not included within pull requests.

 ### Indy-HIPE Changes
 [hipe-changes]: #hipe-changes
 My approach to indy-hipe is to do the following: